Condenser: Definition, Principle, Types, Working, Advantages

 Mostly, Forced convection types are made from copper material.

-Now, It’s time to discuss the second major type- ie Water-coole0d
+Now, it’s time to discuss the second major type- i.e. Water-coole0d

 Related Article- Difference between Jet condenser and Surface condenser